GustavJaner/cheat-sheets/docs/git.md

 _Author: Gustav Janér_

-# Git commands OwO
+# Git commands

 ### Misc.
 - Master branch should be stable.
-Production code<br />
+Production code<br>
       - Use dev branches to develop and then `merge`/`rebase` to master

 - HEAD points to the tip (most recent Commit) of current branch\